 Pursuant to 744.3135, Florida Statute, the following is required to be considered for appointment as a professional or non-professional guardian.
 (Effective July 1, 2014 for non-professionals).

-- You must be fingerprinted by the Polk County Sheriff’s Office using
+- You must be fingerprinted by an approved provider.

-- The Polk County Sheriff's Office will submit your electronic fingerprints to the Florida Department of Law Enforcement to obtain a criminal records check.
+- The electronic fingerprints are remitted to the Florida Department of Law Enforcement to obtain a criminal records check.

 - You are responsible for payment of all fees.